pamelacrisostomoy/pamelacrisostomoy/README.md

 I'm particularly interested in how infrastructure, automation and data platforms come together to create scalable, observable and reliable systems.

-I hold an AWS Certified Cloud Practitioner certification, a Master's degree in Strategic Telecommunications Management (UNMSM), and a specialization in Analytics & Business Intelligence (Pacífico Business School).
+I hold the AWS Certified Cloud Practitioner certification, a Master's degree in Strategic Telecommunications Management (UNMSM), and a specialization in Analytics & Business Intelligence (Pacífico Business School).

 ---